CloudCannon/documentation/_editing/front-matter.md

 {: .has-screenshot}

 There are interfaces for different types of content.
 Values and key naming conventions dictate which interfaces are used.
 Use these conventions to customise the editor for your team and clients.
-The available interfaces are:
+The available interfaces are listed below.

+Customise these interfaces further by adding sizes, formats, comments and defaults with [Options](/editing/options/).
+{: .info}

 {% for example in page.examples %}
 ***